-Starno.
-He sat in the hall of his shells in Lochlin's woody land.
-He called the grey-haired Snivan, that often sung round the circle + of Loda: when the stone of power heard his voice, and battle turned in the field of the valiant!"
+often sung round the circle \ of Loda; when the stone of power heard his voice, and battle turned in the field of the valiant !"

-"Go; grey-haired Snivan," Starno said, "go to Ardven's sea-surrounded rocks.
-Tell to the king of Selma; he the fairest among his thousands, tell him I give him my daughter, the loveliest maid that ever heaved a breast of snow.
-Her arms are white as the foam of my waves.
+"Go, grey-haired Snivan," Starno said, "go to Ardven's sea-surrounded rocks.
+Tell to the king of Selma; he, the fairest among his thousands, tell him I give him my daughter, the loveliest maid that ever heaved a breast of snow.
+Her arms are white, as the foam of my waves.
 Her soul is generous and mild.
-Let him come with his bravest heroes, to the daughter of the secret hall!"
-Snivan came to Selma's hall: Fair-haired Fingal attended his steps.
-His kindled soul flew to the maid, as he bounded on the waves of the north, "Welcome," said the dark-brown Starno, " welcome, king of rocky Morven: welcome his heroes of might, sons of the distant isle!
-Three days within my halls shall ye feast; three days pursue my boars; that your fame may reach the maid who dwells in the secret hall."
+Let him come with his bravest heroes, to the daughter of the secret hall !"
+Snivan came to Selma's hall : Fair-haired Fingal attended his steps.
+His kindled soul flew to the maid, as he bounded on the waves of the north.
+"Welcome," said the darkbrown Starno, "welcome, king of rocky Morven : welcome his heroes of might, sons of the distant isle !
+Three days within my hall shall ve feast; three days pursue my boars; that your fame may reach the maid who dwells in the seeret hall."